steenk/tripledollar/README.md

 ## set

-DOM elements are Javascript objects that can have any property applied to it, so setting properties with arbitrary names is useful for us.
+DOM elements are JavaScript objects that can have any property applied to it, so setting properties with arbitrary names is useful for us.
 A property can be a string, an object, or a function.

 	var div = $$$('div')
 				.set('private', true)